 You have decided to do away with tradition and elope, or have an intimate wedding.
 But what about the vows?

-While eloping doesn’t require the composition of personal vows, many couples who decide to elope are doing so because they want a more intentional and authentic way to wed.
-A way that is completely true to them.
+While eloping doesn’t require the composition of personal wedding vows, many couples who decide to elope are doing so because they want a more intentional and authentic way to wed.
+A way that is completely true to them and incredibly meaningful.
 Just as a traditional wedding day didn’t feel right, traditional vows may not either.